Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 ![imageprofile.CostumerID](https://i.imgur.com/7zRA7jO.png)

+Module connection : Logout test code

+* In this the "amazon.login.logout" function is used to eliminate the cache from the Amazon account and return to index.html

 In conclusion, the data provided by the test code are as expected, so it is concluded that the test was successful, and the system is functional.